 - Loss-and-damage waiver (LDW): Sometimes called the collision damage waiver (CDW), this is a waiver, rather than a true policy.
 It essentially says that the rental company will not come after you in the event that the rental car is damaged or stolen.
 However, if you have collision and comprehensive car insurance, this may be included in your policy.

-- Supplemental liability protection: This covers you against damage that you do to other vehicles or property.
-However, your own liability insurance may cover you, even when you’re driving a rental car.
+- Supplemental liability protection: This covers damage you do to other vehicles or property.
+However, your own liability insurance may cover these instances, even when you are driving a rental car.

-- Personal accident protection: Personal accident protection covers the medical costs for you and any passengers if you’re involved in an accident.
+- Personal accident protection: Personal accident protection covers the medical costs for you and any passengers if you are involved in an accident.
 Again, if you have personal injury protection or medical payments coverage under your existing policy, you may already be covered.

 - Personal effects coverage: This coverage pays for any belongings that may be stolen from your rental car.
 In this case, your homeowner’s insurance or renter’s insurance policy may offer similar coverage.